Michael-R-Dickinson/Git-Journal/journal.md

 Todays Progress: Almost finished adding a11y features to the index page.
 I have a `skip to content` button that works but might not be up to standards with react best practices.
 I hope itl work though as its one of the few real component contributions that ive made.

 Thoughts: I would really like to get to work on ui components or really anything that involves some creativity and gives me a chance to contribute something meaningful.
 I dont terribly mind a11y as im happy to do whatever but I had hoped this would be a  opportunity to get hands on experience with react.

+## 8/11/22

+Todays Progress: Finished a11y on the index page and got it merged.
+Im nearing the end of a11y changes with the Accessible Web Insights plugin but I still have a few things to do.

+Thoughts: Ill hopefully have a11y with this one plugin done by the end of the week.
+I would like to be done sooner but theres not a lot of opportunity here for speedups as im just doing the same thing repetadly.
+I guess this is proper intern level work.
+Im always happy to work overtime and give my best but even so it can be hard to find motivation for this.

+# 8/12/22

+Todays Progress: As I had hoped, I finished up the a11y changes today, or atleast got PRs up for them.
+I also fixed a minor bug with a horizontal scroll bar on the 20i contact page.

+Thoughts: I wonder what 20i has in store for me next week.
+Im hoping for something more substantial but beggars cant be choosers and I am an intern 🤷.